Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-It made the students want to make some gardens at school so we can make our own food.
+Most did not know about the community garden, pataka kai and food bank

 Has this kit prompted any new food related initiatives within your school?
-Making some school gardens and sharing some of the knowledge to our whanau
+We are collecting for our local foodbank this christmas.

 Helpful Report

-What are three words that describe the activities in this kit?
-Fun.
-Hands On
+What are three words that describe the activities in this kit? relevant, engaging, varied

 How effective was the resource in fostering critical thinking about food waste issues?